wp-plugins-mirror/wordfence/readme.txt

 Most definitely!
 As of Wordfence version 6.0.1 we fully support IPv6 with all security functions including country blocking, range blocking, city lookup, whois lookup and all other security functions.
 If you are not running IPv6 Wordfence will work great on your site too.
 We are fully compatible with both IPv4 and IPv6 whether you run both or only one addressing scheme.

+= Where can I learn more about WordPress security? =

+Designed for every skill level, [The WordPress Security Learning Center](https://www.wordfence.com/learn/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc) is dedicated to deepening user's understanding of security best practices by having access to in-depth articles, videos, industry survey results, graphics and more.

 == Screenshots ==